3b1b/captions/README.md

 - By clicking the pencil icon in the upper right, you can offer edits directly in the browser.
 Opening it in github.dev may offer a nicer experience there.
 - You can then submit those edits as a pull request.
   - It's most helpful if the title of the pull request includes the language and video name.
-- [Here](https://docs.google.com/spreadsheets/d/1S_1hMnre_Cu3NpabO0ZUDyVm9xyRB6FP1w1r-T1W-7s/edit?usp=sharing) is my extremely imperfect means of recording which files have undergone some form of review.
+- [Here](https://docs.google.com/spreadsheets/d/1S_1hMnre_Cu3NpabO0ZUDyVm9xyRB6FP1w1r-T1W-7s/edit?usp=sharing) is my extremely imperfect means of recording which files have undergone some form of review and been merged.

 Once edits to one of the sentence_translations.json files are made, subtitles can be generated automatically, and the plan is also to use this data to create automatic dubbings.

-We'll start those experiments with the files that have already received review from native speakers, get some feedback on how the results sound, and iterate from there.
+For at least the next week or two I'd recommend holding off on making any contributions.
+We'll take the existing contributions and use them to do some initial experiments on the text-to-voice part of the pipeline, and in all likelihood, we'll put together a better system for community contribution than raw edits to JSON files.